voidspace/voidspace.github.io/advanced-python.md

     everything the string class has to offer and how to make the best of regular expressions for pulling structured data of text and byte oriented data.

+    Discussion of other standard library packages and techniques for more powerful text processing including templating library and full blown parsers.

 2. Understanding Python Assignment

     Python namespaces, why they are such an important and key part of Python and how